mattiaorzincolo/reinforced_advisor/README.md

 * Target critic $Q_t$(𝑆, 𝐴, $\phi_t$): to improve the stability of the optimization, the agent periodically updates the target critic learnable parameters $\phi_t$ using the latest critic parameter values.

-The Deterministic Policy Gradient becomes "Deep" when it relies on Deep Neural Network to approximate the parameters $\theta$ and $\phi$ of the Actor and the Critic. he key contribution to this approach is the design of the Actor Network, which is responsible for defyning the actions to be taken, capture price movements and maximize the return of our portfolio.
+The Deterministic Policy Gradient becomes "Deep" when it relies on Deep Neural Network to approximate the parameters $\theta$ and $\phi$ of the Actor and the Critic.
+The key contribution to this approach is the design of the Actor Network, which is responsible for defyning the actions to be taken, capture price movements and maximize the return of our portfolio.

-The Actor Network defined inside the *class ActorRNNNetwork* has a Long Short Term Memory Layer of (64), a Dense layer (fully_connected) with dimensions defined in *actor_fc_layers*  and then normalize with a L2 regularized and a norm layer.
+The Actor Network defined inside the *class ActorRNNNetwork* has a Long Short Term Memory Layer of (64), a Dense layer (fully_connected) with dimensions defined in *actor_fc_layers*  and then regularized with a L2 Reg and a norm layer.
 In the early training, just a RNN and a Dense layer combined for the ActorRNNNetwork but the model suffered of vanishing gradients, typical issue of Recurrent Networks.
 LSTM are less prone to this problem and L2 togheter with Norm layer provied a more stabile training.

 ### Hyperparameters explained